fcantournet/kubernetes-flexvolume-vault-plugin/README.md

 # What is this ?

-This project is an implementation of the flexvolume kubernetes plugin to inject a scoped vault token inside pods at startup so they can get their secrets.
+This project is an implementation of the flexvolume kubernetes plugin to inject a scoped vault token inside pods at startup so they can get their secrets, via consul-template for instance.

 # How do I build it ?

 Just run `make` ( or ` go build -o whatever .` where `whatever` is the name you want the binary to have ) By default the name of the binary is `vaulttmpfs`
-All dependencies are versionned under `/vendor` with glide and commited.
+All dependencies are vendored under `/vendor` with glide and commited, so you can build with just the go toolchain..

 You can also `go get github.com/fcantournet/kubernetes-flexvolume-vault-plugin`